tomtseng/parallel-euler-tour-tree/README.md

   we get noticeably better performance by preallocating these elements at initialization and reusing them instead of repeatedly allocating and deallocating them?
+* Better tests should be written, and the tests should be migrated to Google Test or another nice testing framework.
 * The parallel skip list and parallel Euler tour tree code has been cleaned up, but all the rest of the code in this repository is in a poorer state.
 * The build system consists of lots of Makefiles.
 The Makefiles perform